 high blood pressure.

 an operation to remove a woman's womb and ovaries, resulting in the menopause.
 A partial hysterectomy can be performed where the ovaries are preserved, which does not result in the menopause.

-Hirsutism is the presence of excess hair growth in women and is commonly caused by an imbalance of hormones.
+Hirsutism is the presence of excess male-pattern hair growth in women and is commonly caused by an imbalance of hormones.

 HIV (human immunodeficiency virus) is a virus that damages the cells in the immune system and weakens the ability to fight everyday infections and disease.
 HIV is transmitted through sexual intercourse, sharing needles and from mother to baby during pregnancy.